If you’re interested in meditation, this list is for you!

 It has a simple explanation of what meditation is and simple meditation exercises that everyone can do.
 Chopra also adds mantras to the meditation which helps the one practicing connect within.

 As a new mom, I was often tired – physically and emotionally.
 I knew, from my own experience, mediation would help but I didn’t know how to make time for it – when I was struggling to find time to do basic things like take a shower.

-Mindfulness for Mothers was my saviour.
-Mindfulness for Mothers presents short, simple mindfulness practices which you can realistically incorporate into your day, including some you can do with your children around.
+Mindfulness for Mothers was my savior.
+Mindfulness for Mothers presents short, simple mindfulness practices that you can realistically incorporate into your day, including some you can do with your children around.

 Read related article: 38 Best Gifts for New Moms

 The book shares a range of techniques – to enable you to select one that resonates with you and fits in with your schedule, on any given day.

 Dean’s latest book applies meditation to all kinds of fear and stress, anchoring the practice to these concrete problems.